sonatype/operator-nxrm3/README.md

    for a local Openshift 4 environment.
 2. Ensure you have a personal quay.io account.
 3. Build and deploy the operator image to your personal quay.io repository:
-  a. `operator-sdk build quay.io/<username>/nxrm-operator-certified`
+   1. `operator-sdk build quay.io/<username>/nxrm-operator-certified`
-  b. `docker login quay.io`
+   2. `docker login quay.io`
-  c. `docker push quay.io/<username>/nxrm-operator-certified`
+   3. `docker push quay.io/<username>/nxrm-operator-certified`
 5. Make sure the new image on quay.io is public.
 6. Update the `deploy/operator.yaml` to point to your test image at quay.io.
 7. Install all the descriptors for the operator to your OpenShift cluster:
-  a. `scripts/install.sh`
+   1. `scripts/install.sh`
 8. Expose the new NXRM outside the cluster:
-  a. `kubectl expose deployment --type=NodePort example-nxrm-sonatype-nexus`
+   1. `kubectl expose deployment --type=NodePort example-nxrm-sonatype-nexus`
-  b.
-Create a Route in OpenShift UI to the new service, port 8081.
+   2. Create a Route in OpenShift UI to the new service, port 8081.
 9. Visit the new URL shown on the Route page in OpenShift UI.

 ## Uninstall NXRM 3 from a Local Test Cluster